Brand naming

 Take Google as an example.
 Its playful and abstract nature, coupled with its simplicity, makes it memorable and easy to use.
 Similarly, Uber’s abstract name initially puzzled some but quickly became synonymous with convenience and transportation.
 Investing in marketing can help turn even the most abstract name into a recognisable brand.

-Availability: Domains and Social Media Handles
+Availability: Domains and social media handles

 An essential consideration when naming a brand is availability.
 A great name is of little use if the matching domain name and social media handles are unavailable.
 Conduct thorough research to ensure that: